 In the early decades, harrier running was a senior men-only sport (as evidenced in the naming of our interclub and club races after the senior men’s trophies).
 However, in the 1930s Scottish set up a junior men’s squad (late teens).
 Women began joining the track and field side of the club by 1933, but they would have to wait a good 30 years to be accepted in cross country, with the inaugural NZ championships in 1966.
 But it was only around 2000 that the women’s side of the club began to grow in strength.

-Club membership has grown over the past decade from about 200 in 2000 to around 300 in the past few years.
+Club membership has grown over the past decades to around 250 in the past few years.
 In 2015, we celebrated our first centenary as an athletics club.